SuperOfficeDocs/contribution/how-to-edit-an-article-in-browser.md

     ![Edit Markdown in browser][img3]

-5. Update the title to include the issue #ID & submit the Pull Request
+5. Update the title to include the issue #ID and submit the pull request

   ![Edit Markdown in browser][img4]